Specialist: Social, Emotional and Mental Health

 Emotional Health and Wellbeing

-• The child or young person may routinely experience distress which is presented through external behaviours or internalisation.
+• routinely experience distress which is presented through observable behaviours or internalisation.

-• The child or young person may experience high levels of stress that persistently affect their daily functioning.
+• experience high levels of stress that persistently affect their daily functioning.

-• The child or young person may place unreasonable expectations on themselves that cause extremely high levels of stress and/or self-injurious behaviours or harm to others.
+• place unreasonable expectations on themselves that cause extremely high levels of stress and/or self-injurious behaviours or harm to others.

-• There may be persistent absence from school, or lessons.
+• be persistently absent from school, or lessons.

-• The child or young person may experience frequent emotional dysregulation and be unable to understand or communicate their emotional needs.
+• experience frequent emotional dysregulation and be unable to understand or communicate their emotional needs.

-• The child or young person may need substantial support to mutually regulate their emotions and responses to the environment and change.
+• need substantial support to mutually regulate their emotions and responses to the environment and change.

 Social Behaviour

-• The child or young person may be unable to recover after setbacks and may express this through harmful behaviours to self and others.
+• be unable to recover after setbacks and may express this through harmful behaviours to self/others.

-• The child or young person may use language to deliberately harm or shock others.
+• use language to deliberately harm or shock others.

-• The child or young person may exhibit behaviours that give rise to safeguarding concerns.
+• exhibit behaviours that give rise to safeguarding concerns.

-• The child or young person’s behaviour may present significant risk to self or others requiring constant supervision.
+• Present with behaviours that may cause significant risk to self or others requiring constant supervision.

-• The child or young person may intentionally harm others to avoid things they find too hard.
+• intentionally harm others to avoid things they find too hard.

-• The learner may be unaware of any personal, social, environmental, and physical risks and their own vulnerabilities.
+• be unaware of any personal, social, environmental, and physical risks and their own vulnerabilities.

-• The child or young person may have a lack of body awareness and frequently causes a risk to self and/or others in attempts to seek sensory input or regulation.
+• have a lack of body awareness which causes a risk to self and/or others in attempts to seek sensory input or regulation.

 Relationships

-• The child or young person may be unable to form any positive relationships resulting in vulnerability, social isolation and disengagement.
+• be unable to form any positive relationships resulting in vulnerability, social isolation and disengagement.

 Links